Waiau Garden Villa

 Storage units/extra storage are supported by multiple current listings and historical MLS checkbox data.
 At least 3 remarks explicitly reference storage-related features, including 'comes with storage' and 'ample storage throughout,' while the MLS data shows repeated storage selections across listings.
 This appears to be a genuine building-level feature that some or all units can offer.

-I searched for surfboard storage and related storage terms.
+I searched for surfboard storage, surf storage, board storage, and bike-and-surfboard storage language.
 The remarks mention general storage in some units, but nothing specifically about surfboard storage facilities.

 No analysis available